tfhuhtal/dotfiles/README.md

-# My NeoVim config
+# Dotfiles

-I use LazyVim

-## 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+My configuration files for bash, vim, tmux and alacritty

+My configuration is based on  Ubuntu!